AnyLog-co/documentation/blockchain commands.md

 For example, a search may request for all the operators supporting a table and then issue a second search against the retrieved operators for their IP and Port information.
 The second search is using the command ***from*** and is explained [below](#the-from-json-object-bring-command).

+Queries are done in 2 steps:
+* Using the command ```blockchain get``` - retrieving the JSON objects that satisfy the search criteria.
+* Using the command ```bring``` - pulling and formatting the values from the retrieved JSON objects.

 Usage:
 <pre>
 blockchain get [policy type] [where] [attribute name value pairs] [bring] [bring command variables]